qwc-services/qwc-config-generator/README.md

 ```

 For a full example see [configGeneratorConfig-example.json](configGeneratorConfig-example.json).

+*NOTE:* the QWC2 themes config is defined under `themesConfig` in the ConfigGenerator config and not in a separate file.
+There are also three new required fields used by the ConfigGenerator that need to be defined in the `themesConfig`.

+- `defaultbackgroundLayers`
+- `defaultsearchProviders`
+- `defaultmapCrs`

 *NOTE:* the Search service config takes its resources and permissions directly from the ConfigGenerator config